apache/pulsar-site/docs/helm-deploy.md

 id: helm-deploy
 title: Deploy a Pulsar cluster on Kubernetes
 sidebar_label: "Deploy"
+description: Learn to deploy a Pulsar cluster on Kubernetes.
 ---

 Before deploying a Pulsar cluster, you need to [prepare Kubernetes resources](helm-prepare.md) and then continue with the following steps.
-1. Select configuration options
-2. Install dependent charts
-3. Prepare Helm release
-4. Deploy your Pulsar cluster using Helm

-## Select configuration options
+## Step 1: Select configuration options

 Specify how to run Pulsar using Helm's `--set option.name=value` command line option.
 In each section, collect the options that are combined to use with the `helm install` command.